lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 Secondly, the _Azolla_ genome project [@Li2018] published short-read sequencing data of six _Azolla_ species, including _A. filiculoides_ and long-read sequencing of _A. filiculoides_ (Fig 1B).
 Sequencing data is mainly generated on Illumina platforms with typical insert sizes of 400 to 800bp and typically yielding approximately 30Gbase of DNA, except for the P and L samples which yield 2 to 3Gbase per sample (Fig. 1B).
 Both studies' their _A. filiculoides_ samples originate from the same Ditch in Utrecht, the Netherlands.
-One sample was treated to remove the most abundant symbiont: _T. azollae_ and is indicated as the no-cyano sample (Fig. 1B).
+One sample was treated to remove the most abundant symbiont: _N. azollae_ and is indicated as the no-cyano sample (Fig. 1B).
 All samples acquired from the International Rice Research Institute (IRRI) were maintained for approximately two decades by the IRRI by vegetative propagation [@Watanabe1992] (Fig. 1B).
 These plant strains were sampled at various locations around the globe (Fig 1C): _Azolla nilotica_, _Azolla rubra_, _Azolla mexicana_, _Azolla microphylla_, and two _Azolla_ samples, which were initially classified as _Azolla carolinana_ but are likely a new _Azolla_ species, here termed, _Azolla sp.nov._ @Dijkhuizen2021.
-The third data source is the seminal paper introducing the _T. azollae_ genome sequence [@Ran2010].
+The third data source is the seminal paper introducing the _N. azollae_ genome sequence [@Ran2010].
 This paper includes ion-torrent sequencing of a gradient purified extraction of the primary symbiont of _A. filiculoides_.
 Data of the latter study was acquired from SRA: for the first and last studies via the accession numbers listed in Fig. 1B.
 Data of the _Azolla_ genome project was made available to our lab before it was uploaded to a repository; here, we refer to the study as a whole.